Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization

-Whereas hermeneutics tends to focus on sensemaking at the individual level, many interpretivists are \textbf{social constructionists}, emphasizing the role of culture, institutions, and power in the creation of meaning\cite{berger_social_1967}.
+Whereas hermeneutics tends to focus on sensemaking at the individual level, many interpretivists zoom out to the level of \emph{social constructionism}, emphasizing the role of culture, institutions, and power in the creation of meaning \cite{berger_social_1967}.
 For a social constructionist, even qualities as basic as color, time, and temperature rest on contingent, subjective schemas for collectively making sense of the world around us.
 To be a social constructionist does not require denying that these qualities ultimately emerge from physical reality, but rather insists that our subjective understanding precedes and makes possible any pursuit of knowledge.
-By extension, even data gathered, ordered, calculated, and otherwise manipulated by a machine is also socially constructed because the signs and structures used by the machine are already schematized by institutions of society.
-This point is the crux of many social constructionist critiques of science and technology, especially in the realm of data.
+Even data that are gathered, ordered, calculated, and otherwise manipulated by a machine are also socially constructed because the schemas that are durably embedded in these machines originate in social processes and institutional structures with specific histories.
+This point is the crux of many social constructionist \newcopy{accounts} of science and technology, especially in the realm of data.